 As a digital nomad having access to the internet is essential.
-A few of the places I stayed in in Morocco had great WiFi, but I encountered a number of problems.
+A few of the places I stayed in Morocco had great WiFi, but I encountered a number of problems.

 Once I left Essaouira for El Henchane I had to purchase a Moroc Telecom dongle and sim to receive an internet signal, as it’s in the middle of nowhere and very few people have a phone line or satellite.

-At times working on my computer abroad was a lot harder than I imagined it would be, but meeting amazing people and animals, seeing beautiful scenery, architecture and interior design has made it all worthwhile.
+At times working on my computer abroad was a lot harder than I imagined it would be, but meeting amazing people and animals, seeing beautiful scenery, architecture, and interior design has made it all worthwhile.

 I came across a number of useful sites when researching Thailand, one of them being NomadList.com.
-This is a great site as you can enter in the detail that are important to you for example fast internet, safe for women, cost of living and many more.
+This is a great site as you can enter in the details that are important to you for example fast internet, safe for women, cost of living and many more.

-From all my research there are many ways that people make money online so that they can live and work abroad, here are a few examples:
+From all my research I’ve found that there are many ways digital nomads can make money online whilst living and travelling abroad.

-- One guy in Thailand talks a lot about drop shipping, again like many options available it is best to research each option thoroughly.
+- One guy in Thailand talks a lot about dropshipping, again like many options available it is best to research each option thoroughly.